Doctor calls for debate on using frozen versus fresh embryos for IVF procedures

 Although fresh ET is the norm in IVF, results of this systematic review of observational studies suggest that pregnancies arising from the transfer of frozen thawed IVF embryos seem to have better obstetric and perinatal outcomes.

-Journal reference: Fertility and Sterility search and more info website
+Journal information: Fertility and Sterility

 © 2012 Medical Xpress